idhikavaidya/Water-Potability-Classification/README.md

 🚰 **Water Potability Classification**

-Developed during my Data Science internship at Technex IIT Varanasi, this project predicts water potability using machine learning.
-I preprocessed and analyzing data and then built a machine learning model which is able to classify wether a water sample is drinkable or not based on its components.
+Developed during my Data Science internship at Technex IIT Varanasi, this project a machine learning model is built which predicts if a water sample is drinkable (potable) or not based on its components.
+I preprocessed and analyzed the data and then built a machine learning model.
 The selected Random Forest Model has outstanding performance:

 [ Accuracy: 78 % ;
 Precision: 70 % ;